JOHN LENNON – MIND GAMES

 Contact: conceptualbooks@icloud.com

-This book is also for anyone who is a fan of John Lennon (or the Beatles) who would like to know more about the extraordinary woman whom he loved.
-This unauthorized account of Yoko’s life and work also explores her eternal partnership with John Lennon and all the work they did together.
-Their work towards peace includes all of us.
+In Your Mind – The Infinite Universe of Yoko Ono is for anyone who is a fan of John Lennon (or the Beatles) who would like to know more about the extraordinary woman whom he loved.

 madelinex.com is a non-profit blog created for educational and research purposes.